rioki/ezrc/README.txt

-    qglrc
+    ezrc
-    Version 0.1.0
+    Version r1

 1. About

-    qglrc is a command line utility that packs data as C++ source code.
+    ezrc is a command line utility that packs data as C++ source code.
     This aproach to data handling provides a robust and portable solution when data is closly bound to source code.

 2. Usage

-    qglrc [options] <files>
+    ezrc [options] <files>

 2.1 Options